-With nearly 1200 teams competing at age levels u9 to u19 each league season, many age groups have up to 9 divisions with 9, or more, teams playing in each division.
+With nearly 1300 teams competing at age levels U9 to U19 each league season, many age groups have up to 9 divisions with 9, or more, teams playing in each division.
 The sheer number of teams allow players and teams the opportunity to compete against similarly skilled teams at all ages.

 While the majority of teams are comprised of Kansas and Missouri youth soccer teams, teams travel from the region to play in league competition.
-Additionally, Heartland Tournaments draw teams from over 16 states including Texas, Minnesota, Louisiana, Oklahoma, Nebraska, Iowa and Illinois.
+Additionally, Heartland Tournaments draw teams from over 16 states including Texas, Minnesota, Louisiana, Oklahoma, Nebraska, Iowa, Colorado and Illinois as well as Mexico and Canada.

-Both league and tournaments are held on synthetic soccer turf at the world class soccer facilities of Scheels Overland Park Soccer Complex and Swope Soccer Village.
-Grass games are played at Heritage Soccer Park and Lone Elm Soccer Park.
+Our league and tournaments are held at the world class all turf soccer facilities of Scheels Overland Park Soccer Complex, Swope Soccer Village and Wyandotte Sporting Fields.
+In addition, our league play at Heritage Soccer Park on all grass fields.

 Heartland Soccer Association was formed in 1977 as the Johnson County Soccer League for the purpose of promoting soccer in Johnson County, Kansas.
 There were 600 players initially split geographically according to school districts with the Shawnee Mission School District split, due to its size.